The Protein Puzzle—Why It Still Matters in 2026

 8. How much protein do women need during pregnancy?

-Pregnant women need approximately 1.1g per kg of body weight to support fetal growth.
+Pregnant women need at least 1.1g per kg of body weight to support fetal growth.
 Focus on complete proteins that are also rich in iron, calcium, and DHA for maternal and baby health.

 Glossary